-&lt;sup>15 Viewpoint-discrimination is forbidden in both the free-expression and equal-protection contexts.
+&lt;sup>13 Viewpoint-discrimination is forbidden in both the free-expression and equal-protection contexts.
 See, e.g., Laurence H. Tribe, American Constitutional Law at 940-41, 1459, 1507 (2d ed.
 1988) (citations omitted).
-"Whenever the Court finds that a classification violates the First Amendment, it alternatively could rule that the classification violated equal protection."
-John E. Nowak & Ronald D. Rotunda, Constitutional Law at 1167 (7th ed. at 2004) (citation omitted).

-enactment of the Exclusion and Exceptions- which uproar focused particularly on RFRA protection possibly protecting persons whose religious beliefs would not allow them in good conscience to endorse, facilitate, or participate in same-sex marriage-those provisions removed RFRA's heightened religious-free-exercise protection from persons whose religious beliefs would require them not to endorse, facilitate, or participate in activities contrary to the traditional, biblical view of marriage and human sexuality.
+"Whenever the Court finds that a classification violates the First enactment of the Exclusion and Exceptions- which uproar focused particularly on RFRA protection possibly protecting persons whose religious beliefs would not allow them in good conscience to endorse, facilitate, or participate in same-sex marriage-those provisions removed RFRA's heightened religious-free-exercise protection from persons whose religious beliefs would require them not to endorse, facilitate, or participate in activities contrary to the traditional, biblical view of marriage and human sexuality.
 By doing so, the Exclusion and Exceptions favored one set of religious beliefs over another and discriminated against one set.
 For example, while some Protestant denominations have no religious objections to endorsing, facilitating, or participating in activity inconsistent with the traditional biblical view of marriage and sexuality, most religions and denominations consider same-sex marriage improper, including Roman Catholics, Eastern Orthodox, Methodists, Southern Baptists, Muslims, orthodox and conservative Jews, and others.